 Home |

+These squares represent the names placed on the petals, with each name stitched in red onto white fabric petals which eventually formed the shape of flowers super-imposed on squares.
+The squares were sewn together into an attractive red and white quilt some years later, on Dec.
+5, 1999, by Sandy and Dolly Murphy.
 Today, the quilt is in the collection of Dunbar resident Mae Hardy, who passed it down to her niece Doris (Porter) Rockwell.
 If you look closely in the square at left, you can see some names of our cousins who contributed to the effort -- Minerva (Bodkin) Minerd (1878-1953), Emma (Fuller) Robbins (1865-1957), Beth Robbins and others.
-This quilt has been displayed at the Dunbar Community Fest in 2002 through 2005.
+This quilt was displayed at the Dunbar Community Fest in 2002 through 2005.

 Click for next quilt